CDCgov/phdi/containers/fhir-converter/description.md

 Run `wget https://dotnet.microsoft.com/download/dotnet/scripts/v1/dotnet-install.sh` to download the .NET installation script from Microsoft.
 From the directory containing the `dotnet-install.sh` file, run `sh ./dotnet-install.sh` to execute the script and install .NET.
 By default, this script installs the .NET SDK, which is perfect for our needs.

 _Note: Bash is required to run the script.
-If you are using a different shell, such as zsh, it is recommend to switch to using Bash._
+If you're using a different shell, such as zsh, it is recommend to switch to using Bash._

 ##### Add .NET to the PATH Environment Variable
 Finally, permanently add .NET to you `PATH` variable by running `echo 'export PATH="$PATH:$HOME/.dotnet"' >> ~/.bashrc`.

 ##### Confirm the Installation
 Restart your shell with `exec $SHELL` and then run `dotnet`.
-If you get a response that looks like what is shown below, then .NET was installed successfully.
+If you get a response that looks like what's shown below, then .NET was installed successfully.

 ```bash
 Usage: dotnet [options]